ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/_index.md

 ## How it works

-In order for Butler initiated alerts to become a reality, Butler must somehow be notified that the event of interest (for example a failed reload task) has taken place.
+In order for Butler initiated alerts to become a reality, Butler must somehow be notified that the event of interest (for example a failed reload task) has occurred.
 This is achieved by adding a **_log appender_** to Qlik Sense Enterprise on Windows.

 Log appenders offer a way to hook into Qlik Sense's logging subsystem, which is called [log4net](https://help.qlik.com/en-US/sense-admin/May2023/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Deploy_QSEoW/Server-Logging-Using-Appenders-QSRollingFileAppender-Built-in-Appenders.htm).